 My body turned to the right and walked into a fluorescent-lit corridor.
 Beyond the windows was darkness.
 Between the panes of glass in the double-glazed windows was the reflection of my body and of my face, a reflection that appeared twice, the two images not quite lining up.
-A ghost, a ghost with a pale face, dark hollow eyes and a shrunken posture.
+A ghost.

 My body kept walking.

 Beside the door to the Newborn Unit was a bottle of Hibiclens.
 I pushed down its pump and rubbed the gel onto my hands.
 Above the door, a sign read, “Do not enter if you have a sore throat or feel unwell.”
 My throat hurt, but I pushed open the door anyway.
 The sign didn’t apply to me, or so the nurses had said.

 I stumbled into the Newborn Unit.
 To the right was the reception desk, but I walked straight ahead and stood in the doorway of Intensive Care Level 1.
 The room was filled with nurses.
 One came to the door and explained it was shift change and they needed to do the handover.
 She showed me to a little room and told me I could wait there.
 I gave her the little plastic pouch I was carrying – expressed milk to go in the freezer, because my baby couldn’t stomach it yet.